 Tip #6: Discovery Over Documentation

-Teams have this idea that backlog grooming sessions are done so they can document requirements.
+Teams have this idea that backlog refinement sessions are done so they can document requirements.
 Wrong!
 Refinement sessions are meant to discover requirements collaboratively.
 It is a venue to discuss what it means to get a story done.
 I find that teams are more engaged when they can discuss more freely instead of looking at the screen while someone types in what everyone else is saying.

-When you animate your backlog grooming sessions, you activate your team’s imagination.
+When you animate your backlog refinement sessions, you activate your team’s imagination.
 They become more invested in the session.
 Think of discussions over drawings on the board, prototypes, wireframes, or even just simple storyboards on paper.

 Bringing It All Together

-If you want things to go smoothly during Sprint Planning, you must do your pre-work during backlog grooming sessions.
+If you want things to go smoothly during Sprint Planning, you must do your pre-work during backlog refinement sessions.
 When you involve your team in shaping your product backlog, Sprint Planning becomes easier because they already know what it would take to deliver a story.

 The key to an engaged team is involvement and ownership.
 When you involve your team in product discovery, you extend the product ownership to them.
 This helps them better appreciate the effort that they do for the product and your organization as a whole.